-Destiny 2: Season of Dawn‘s Sundial activity, in my opinion, just wasn’t up to snuff.
-It didn’t wow you as much as the Menagerie, but, at the very least, it wasn’t as disappointing as last season’s Vex Offensive.
+Destiny 2: Season of Dawn‘s Sundial activity, in my opinion, just wasn’t up to snuff. since it didn’t wow you as much as the Menagerie.
+But, at the very least, it wasn’t as disappointing as last season’s Vex Offensive.
 Still, if you’re looking for a challenge (or some triumph completions), you can’t go wrong with trying out the Legend Sundial.
 The Legend Sundial, a tougher version of the Season of Dawn‘s team-based PvE activity, is available today.
 You can even get pinnacle rewards.
 Here’s our mini-guide on what you can expect.

 Note: Ideally, you should have an idea when it comes to the Sundial activity’s encounters.
 Check out our activity basics guide for more info.